 With that said, as with anything that is new and trendy, it comes with its own set of challenges and questions.
 With Flexible work schedules and employees planning to continue to work from home at least two days a week, Facility Managers now wonder what can be done with all the unused space.
 Workspaces and desks remain empty, greatly decreasing the motivation to keep them.
 Optimizing space in 2023 will largely revolve around how the number of desks can be reduced while simultaneously keeping employees secure and happy – and Hot Desking, with its many benefits, is one of the best solutions.

 The solutions you need to reduce office space

 What is Hot Desking?

-Hot Desking is said to originate from the common space optimization practices within military organizations, specifically in naval ships where many people shared a tiny space with limited sleeping areas.
+Hot Desking originates from common space optimization practices within military organizations, specifically in naval ships where many people share a tiny space with limited sleeping areas.
 Sharing beds with team members working other shifts meant that bed capacity could be reduced by 50%, hence the word “hot” for sleeping in a bed still warm from the previous user.

-Even if Hot Desking as a concept originated from the lack of space, it is today considered one of the most effective ways to deal with surplus of space.
-Hot Desking is an organizational workplace system where work desks or workspaces are shared between employees, in contrast to fixed seating arrangements, when each employee is assigned a desk that is theirs for the keeping during their tenure at a company.
-Hot desking has the ability, similarly to bed sharing practices within military organizations, to optimize space and reduce the number of work desks needed in one single office space.
+Even if Hot Desking as a concept originated from the lack of space, it is today considered one of the most effective ways to deal with a surplus of space.
+Hot Desking is an organizational workplace system that shares work desks or workspaces between employees.
+In contrast to fixed seating arrangements, where each employee is assigned a desk that is theirs for the keeping during their tenure at a company.
+Hot desking can, similar to bed-sharing practices within military organizations, optimize space and reduce the number of work desks needed in one single office space.

-Now when we have covered why Hot Desking has risen to prominence and what is actually means, what are the benefits that we can expect to see by spending time and effort into both planning and executing a completely new Space Management Strategy?
+Now that we have covered why Hot Deskinghas risen to prominence and what it means, what are the benefits we can expect from spending time and effort planning and executing a completely new Space Management Strategy?

 What is Space Management?